needle-mirror/com.unity.physics/Documentation~/getting_started.md

 ## Exploring materials

-With the scene you just made, select the Sphere and change its Physics Shape->Material->Restitution to say 1 and play again.
+With the scene you just made, select the Sphere and change its Physics Shap Authoring->Material->Restitution to say 1 and play again.
 It should now bounce back from collision to nearly where it began.
 If you change the Linear Damping in the Physics Body to 0, then should get even closer.
 Play around with the friction (change the rotation of the floor to allow the sphere to roll) and restitution to get a feel of what they can do.
 The higher the friction the more the sphere will catch and roll rather than just slide, and the higher the restitution the more it will bounce on contact.

 ## Exploring shapes